silverstripe/silverstripe-sqlite3/README.md

 ## Requirements

- * SilverStripe 4.0 or newer
+ * Silverstripe 4.0 or newer

 ## Installation